 Mesembryanthemum bilobum (basionym), Conophytum elishae, Conophytum meyerae, Mesembryanthemum elishae

-Conophytum bilobum is a small, stemless (or with short stems with time) succulent, up to 3 inches (7.5 cm) tall, with paired leaves up to 1.2 inches (3 cm) wide.
+Conophytum bilobum is a small, stemless (or with short stem with time) succulent, up to 3 inches (7.5 cm) tall, with paired leaves up to 1.2 inches (3 cm) wide.
 The surface is slightly harsh to the touch, chalky-green and dotted with darker green.
 The leaf-tips are free in profile, triangular in shape and keeled.
 The margins and tops of the lobes are green and often with a reddish or deep purple line.
 The flowers are diurnal, bright yellow to red-orange, up to 1 inch (2.5 cm) in diameter and appear in fall (rarely in summer).

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).